 - Issue Brief on Goal 12: Sustainable Consumption and Production

 - Issue Brief on Goal 13: Climate Action

-- Issue Brief on Goal 14: Life Below Water
+- Issue Brief on Goals 14 and 15: Life Below Water and on Land

 - Issue Brief on Goal 16: Peace and Justice